Security-first. from day one.

 - Google LLC — AI analysis (document text, in transit only; not stored by Google per API terms).
 USA.

 - Supabase Inc. — database and authentication (account data, session history).
-AWS US-East-1, USA.
+USA.

 - Vercel Inc. — hosting and compute infrastructure.
 USA / global edge.